Home/Compare/ragflow vs llama_index

 • In both cases, they are tools for Retrieval-Augmented Generation with agent capabilities.
 However, RagFlow integrates directly into existing workflows, making it an alternative approach.

-• Tags unique to llama_index: llamaindex, fine-tuning, agents, llm.
+• Tags unique to llama_index: agents, application, data, fine-tuning.

 When NOT to use llama_index